Quick breakfast ideas for busy people

 Quick, cheap, and healthy breakfast ideas

-Breakfast doesn't need to be a big task, and it doesn't need to take up lots of time either.
+Breakfast doesn't need to be a big task, be expensive, or take up lots of time either.
 Here are some quick, cheap, and healthy breakfast ideas to get you eating in the mornings.

-Making a smoothie is simple - all you need to do is add some fruit into a blender with some liquid like milk or yoghurt and mix until smooth.
-You can experiment with different flavours by adding things like coconut milk or spices.
+Making a smoothie is simple - all you need to do is add some fruit or vegetables into a blender with some ice and liquid like water, juice, milk or yoghurt and mix until smooth.
+You can experiment with different flavours by adding things like coconut water, ginger, or spices.
+You could add a handful of a leafy green like spinach for an extra nutrition boost as well.
 Try a different recipe each day and find the combination what works for you.
 There are tons of free smoothie recipes online and in books (try our amazing banana and oat option or this blueberry and oat smoothie).
 Following recipes in the beginning can help you to make sure you get the portions right, depending on whether you're looking for a thick or thin consistency.

 You can also prep all your ingredients the night before so that all you have to do in the morning is throw it in the blender.

 Omelettes can be a quick breakfast to cook if you prepare your filling the night before.
 All you need to do in the morning is sauté your vegetables, add your eggs, and wait for it to set.
 Within 5-10 minutes, your breakfast will be done and you can serve with some toast and fruit.
 You can try our mushroom and cheese omelette recipe to get you started.

 Eggs are versatile, so there are a number of recipes you could make each morning of the week.
 Scrambling eggs in a knob of butter is a quick way to cook eggs, and they can even be cooked in the microwave.
 You could also boil an egg in the morning, or even boil it the night before and eat it cold the next day.
 All of these options are a quick and easy way to make sure you have a good breakfast.